 Leon E. Haynes, III

 Mr. Haynes, originally from Virginia, earned a Bachelor of Science Degree in Industrial Technology at North Carolina A&T State University.
-He has worked with local boards such as The Boys and Girls Club, Lifecare Hospital-Wilkinsburg, The University of Pittsburgh Office of Child Development, and The Family Support Policy Board.
-Mr. Haynes has had a leadership role in the forming of Healthy Start, Inc. of Pittsburgh, along with establishing the Wilkinsburg Community Health Advisory Council, the Wilkinsburg Family Health Center and the Wilkinsburg Family Support Center at Hosanna House.
+He attended Stanford University’s Graduate School of Business Executive Program for Non-Profit Leaders.
+From 1999-2000 he was a Peter Drucker/Frances Hesselbein Foundation Community Innovative Fellow.
+Mr. Haynes, over the years, has been appointed to The PA Commission on Crime & Deliquency’s Office of Juvenile Justice Deliquency Program, and their Economic Development Initiatives Subcommittee.
+He was also appointed by Ed Rendell to the Governor’s Cabinet on Children and Families.
+He has worked with local boards such as the Boys and Girls Club, Lifecare Hospital-Wilkinsburg, the University of Pittsburgh Office of Child Development, and the Family Support Policy Board.
+Mr. Haynes has had a leadership role in the forming of Healthy Start, Inc. of Pittsburgh, along with establishing the Wilkinsburg Community Health Advisory Council, the Wilkinsburg Family Health Center, and the Wilkinsburg Family Support Center at Hosanna House.

 FOUNDER / EXECUTIVE DIRECTOR